-- 3.68 In our assessment of market power we take account of the SMP Guidelines, in accordance with section 79 of the Act, and of the European Regulators Group (now BEREC) working paper on SMP that builds on the SMP Guidelines.71 - 3.69 The SMP Guidelines suggest market shares are an important proxy for market power but they also recognise that high market shares are not, of themselves, sufficient indicators of market power, and therefore set out other criteria relevant to an assessment of SMP.72 In the light of the SMP Guidelines, we focus our assessment on the four criteria that we regard as most pertinent to the markets involving the provision of 070 WCT under consideration, namely: - i) market shares (current and future); - ii) barriers to entry; - iii) countervailing buyer power; and - iv) evidence on prices and pricing behaviour.73
+- 3.68 In our assessment of market power we take account of the SMP Guidelines, in accordance with section 79 of the Act, and of the European Regulators Group (now BEREC) working paper on SMP that builds on the SMP Guidelines. - 3.69 The SMP Guidelines suggest market shares are an important proxy for market power but they also recognise that high market shares are not, of themselves, sufficient indicators of market power, and therefore set out other criteria relevant to an assessment of SMP.
+In the light of the SMP Guidelines, we focus our assessment on the four criteria that we regard as most pertinent to the markets involving the provision of 070 WCT under consideration, namely: - i) market shares (current and future); - ii) barriers to entry;

-69 Framework Directive.
+Framework Directive.

-70 Section 78 of the Act, Article 14(2) of the Framework Directive, and paragraph 24 of the European Commission's SMP Guidelines.
+&lt;sup>73 Section 78 of the Act, Article 14(2) of the Framework Directive, and paragraph 24 of the European Commission's SMP Guidelines.

-71 The ERG SMP Position, pages 3-8.
+&lt;sup>74 The ERG SMP Position, pages 3-8.

-72 Paragraph 54 of the SMP Guidelines discusses market shares as an important indicator of market power.
+&lt;sup>75 Paragraph 54 of the SMP Guidelines discusses market shares as an important indicator of market power.
 In addition to market shares, the SMP Guidelines refer to a number of additional criteria - a full list is included at paragraphs A2.21 to A2.22.